-How Often Should I Wash Gym Clothes?
+How Often Should I Wash Workout Clothes?

 "Besides the possible bacterial growth and infections dirty laundry can cause, you may also just stink," says personal trainer and founder of Love Sweat Fitness Katie Dunlop.
 (You don't want to be that person at the gym!)

 As for shoes?
 Those can go without a wash for about a month.

 "The best cycle would depend on the workout wear and your tolerance for replacing it," says Dr. Landa.
-"I would recommend a more aggressive cycle to get rid of sweat and odors but this could cause your workout wear to become damaged over time and require replacement sooner," Landa says — so think ahead on how often you are willing to replace your gym clothes.
+"I would recommend a more aggressive cycle to get rid of sweat and odors, but this could cause your workout wear to become damaged over time and require replacement sooner," she says.
+So consider how often you're willing to replace your gym clothes.

-Ultimately, your best bet is to check the label and follow instructions for each specific article of clothing, as requirements might vary based on material.
+Ultimately, your best bet is to check the label and follow instructions for each specific article of clothing, as requirements vary based on material.
 For example, gym clothes with polyester material are especially prone to bad odors, according to a 2014 study in American Society for Microbiology.
 So those garments require a particularly strong cycle.

 Should I Put My Workout Clothes in the Dryer?

-Gym clothes that are prone to shrinking or are very delicate and can be stretched out easily should not go in the dryer.
-"You might want to avoid the dryer for bras, because they may become damaged and are likely to wear out more quickly," says Landa.
+Gym clothes that are prone to shrinking or are very delicate and can be stretched easily should not go in the dryer.
+"You might want to avoid the dryer for bras, because they may become damaged and are likely to wear out more quickly," says Dr. Landa.

 If you have to toss workout clothes in the dryer, use a low heat setting.
-"It's important to go low heat to avoid it breaking down the materials.
-This will help make sure your gear lasts you a long time," says Dunlop.
+"It's important to go low heat to avoid it breaking down the materials," says Dunlop.
+"This will help make sure your gear lasts you a long time."

-When Should I Toss My Gym Clothes?
+When Should I Throw Out My Workout Clothes?

 One caveat — before hurrying to toss the clothes themselves, check your washing machine for any fungus or mold.
 "I once had an old washing machine in my former home.
-When I looked at the washing machine more closely, I found it had a lot of fungus and mold on the inside drum, the area that spins the clothes," Brodman explains.
+When I looked at the washing machine more closely, I found it had a lot of fungus and mold on the inside drum, the area that spins the clothes," Dr. Brodman says.
 Once the issue was addressed, the gym clothes' smell also went away.

-According to a study in the Journal of The American Academy of Dermatology, those with excessive sweating conditions are more likely to develop skin irritations and infections.
+According to a 2009 study in the Journal of The American Academy of Dermatology, those with excessive sweating conditions are more likely to develop skin irritations and infections.

-"Sweating increases the chance that the bacteria and fungus will accumulate and work their way into the fibers and it is washing that will remove them from the clothing and will thus prevent odor," says Brodman.
+"Sweating increases the chance that the bacteria and fungus will accumulate and work their way into the fibers and it is washing that will remove them from the clothing and will thus prevent odor," says Dr. Brodman.

-"If you don't wash your gym clothes on a regular basis, there's a greater chance that the bacteria and fungus will get into the fibers and the accompanying odor will not come out with washing," she explains.
+"If you don't wash your gym clothes on a regular basis, there's a greater chance that the bacteria and fungus will get into the fibers and the accompanying odor will not come out with washing," she says.